closeicon

 Right now, we are deeply concerned for the future of civil society given the flow of unprecedented toxic hatred terrifying and polarising everyone in its path.
 The war in the Middle East is fuelling hatred and extremist views which thrive on division and conflict.

-Whilst both London based, professional and politically aware, we are embedded in our own communities bringing up our families to value their specific, unique culture and historical traditions.
+Whilst both London based, professional and politically aware, we are embedded in our own communities, bringing up our families to value their specific, unique culture and historical traditions.
 And, although we are of a similar age, we are from completely different racial and religious backgrounds.
-One of us is Muslim with a Sudanese/Jamaican heritage and one is Jewish – pure Ashkenazi four generations from the shtetl.
+One of us is Muslim with a Sudanese/Jamaican heritage and one is Jewish – Ashkenazi, four generations from the shtetl.

-This Sunday, on the eve of October 7th, and with other like-minded women, we gathered together in Central London, in the welcoming space of an iconic church hall, to reflect, to mourn, to connect and to share our uncompromising rejection of hatred.
+This Sunday, on the eve of the first anniversary of October 7, and with other like-minded women, we gathered together in central London, in the welcoming space of an iconic church hall, to reflect, to mourn, to connect and to share our uncompromising rejection of hatred.

-Laura Marks CBE is the founder of Nisa-Nashim and Dr Zaza Johnson Elsheikh is a trustee
+Laura Marks CBE is the joint founder of Nisa-Nashim and Dr Zaza Johnson Elsheikh is a trustee

 Share via